-For the first-timers or those of you who haven't been in awhile, one of the biggest mysteries surrounding the Disney World vacation is FastPass+ and MyMagic+.
-Fully launched in 2014, the MyMagic+ program and FastPass+ service aim to provide guests with a more efficient and personalized Disney World vacation through the use of RFID technology.
+For you first-timers or those of you who haven't been in awhile, one of the biggest mysteries surrounding the Disney World vacation is FastPass+.
+Fully launched in 2014, the FastPass+ service aims to provide guests with a more efficient and personalized Disney World vacation through the use of RFID technology.

 We have put together this guide to provide an overview of the service, how it works and tips you can use to make the best decisions for your family.
 Those of you who are familiar with FastPass+ can skip the FAQs and head straight to the resources below.